Workshops for professionals and higher education students

 By the end of this workshop participants will be left with a deeper understanding of the value of creative engagement and the use of art practice as a valid tool for discovery and interpretation.

 Note: Interested in workshops in situ?
 No problem, the workshop can be adapted to any location, gallery exhibition, cultural and archaeological sites.
 This offers participants an opportunity to put in practice the creative research methods and experience the site in a new way which always helps to recover new information.
 It certainly contains an element of surprise, which makes it even more interesting!
-Check as an example the blog titled 'Creative Research at the great wall of Lempa'.
+Check as an example the blog titled 'Creative Research at the great wall of Lempa' and 'A day in the archaeological site Fabrika Hill'.

 Exploring the Past and Heritage Through Art Making: The workshop will focus on the introduction and development of creative research skills and enhancing critical thinking on heritage through theory and practice.
 The participants will be given the opportunity to express their own understanding and interpretation of the past through creative methods.
 The purpose is not to copy it, but recreate anew and use heritage as a reference for developing your personal artistic style and voice.
 I will take you on a journey through my own artistic development, as well as art history to explore the approaches of other past and present artists, such as Grayson Perry, Picasso, Henry Moore and many more, who have used the past as a reference to their work.
 In the form of a workshop participants will be quided to practically engage in the study of a topic of their interest.